Khaibar-1

 The Khaibar-1 (خيبر-1), also known as the Khyber-1, M-302, B-302 and the R160 is a Syrian-made 302 mm unguided artillery rocket.
 It is best known for being used by Hezbollah against targets in northern Israel during the 2006 Lebanon War, and has also been used in the Syrian Civil War.
 It is a derivative of the Chinese WS-1 rocket.

 The Khaibar-1 is significant because the rocket has a 100 km range, longer than the BM-21 Grad rockets that make up most of the Hezbollah rocket force.
 It uses a unique Syrian-designed launcher and possibly a cluster munition or fragmentation warhead.
 The rocket is easily recognizable by its fixed tail fins.
 In its M-302 incarnation, it is capable of 150km range.

 The rocket is often misidentified as Iranian or as a variant of Iranian Fajr-3 or Fajr-5 rockets.

 Hamas claims to be able to manufacture its own version of the M-302, named the R-160, named after one of its former leaders Abdel Aziz Al Rantisi.

 Characteristics

 The Khaibar-1 is a rocket with a range capability of 100 kilometers when carrying a payload weighing 150 kilograms.
 This projectile is generally armed with large warheads designed for anti-personnel effects.
 It measures 6.3 meters in length, has a body diameter of 0.302 meters, and a launch weight of approximately 750 kilograms.
 The launch apparatus consists of a two-tiered structure, with each layer comprising three firing tubes.
 The Khaibar-1, while being unguided, boasts greater accuracy compared to the majority of locally produced rockets utilized by Hezbollah and Hamas.
 It also benefits from enhanced storage options due to its increased durability.
 Unlike the Fajr-5, the Khaibar-1 does not employ a spin mechanism during flight, which may affect its precision adversely.

+Rockets fired by Hamas and other armed groups in the Gaza Strip were estimated to have a range up to 160 km, giving them the capability of striking the city of Haifa.